 Use our free patterns and easy instructions to make an array of felt Christmas ornaments to give as gifts or hang on your Christmas tree.
-Including adorable mittens, Christmas trees, and furry friends, each of the Christmas ornaments are perfect for the holiday season.
+Featuring adorable mittens, Christmas trees, and furry friends, these Christmas ornaments are perfect for the holiday season.
 Make a felt Christmas ornament today!

-This simple wreath ornament made with felted wool balls comes together in a pinch, so it's easy to make multiple for a cohesive look on your tree.
-Thread a large tapestry needle with 26-gauge wire and run it through the felted wool balls, alternating between small and large sizes (we used five 1-1/2 centimeter balls and five 1 centimeter balls).
+This simple wreath ornament made with felted wool balls comes together in a pinch, so it's easy to make multiples for a cohesive look on your tree.
+Thread a large tapestry needle with 26-gauge wire, and run it through the felted wool balls, alternating between small and large sizes (we used five 1-1/2-centimeter balls and five 1-centimeter balls).
 Cut the wire and twist the ends together to form a circle.
 Tie perle cotton thread or ribbon around the wreath to create the hanging loop.

 Cut a piece of wide roving for the cuff, doubling if necessary to reach desired thickness.
 Tack the cuff to the mitten top using the needle-felting tool.
 Place the mitten top on the slightly larger mitten back; place on felting brush.
 Pounce the needle-felting tool around the edge of the mitten top to secure.
 To finish the ornament, sew one or two felted balls to the right corner of the cuff.
 Add a hanging loop.

-Part of the beauty of felt Christmas ornaments are their adaptability: You don't need a pattern or expert sewing skills to create unique items of beauty.
-A piece of felt glued onto a papier-mache circle form the base for this freeform tree.
-Cut a thin trunk and a few branches, using shapes and colors as desired.
+Part of the beauty of felt Christmas ornaments is their adaptability: You don't need a pattern or expert sewing skills to create unique items of beauty.
+Glue a piece of felt onto a papier-mache circle to form the base for this freeform tree.
+Cut a thin trunk and a few branches using shapes and colors as desired.
 Glue the shapes to the circle, and attach a hanging loop.

 Add mini Christmas wreaths to your tree with this simple felt Christmas ornament.
-Using a thin wooden disc for the base, trace a same-size circle onto red (or desired color) felt; cut out.
-Using a hot-glue gun, draw a thin line of glue around the edge of the disc and quickly adhere the red felt circle.
+Using a thin wooden disk for the base, trace a same-size circle onto red (or desired color) felt; cut out.
+Using a hot-glue gun, draw a thin line of glue around the edge of the disk and quickly adhere the red felt circle.
 Let dry.
-Using precut felt shapes (you also can cut your own), form a wreath on the felt circle to finish your ornament.
+Using precut felt shapes (or cut your own), form a wreath on the felt circle to finish your ornament.
 Once you have your final design, secure each shape with hot glue.
 Attach a hanging loop to the finished ornament.

 Festive red and white poinsettias will pop against your evergreen Christmas tree.
 And the best part?
 These beautiful felt creations don't require watering.